-- Start to collect information as soon as your parent demonstrates those red flags, those signs of trouble you've been denying, or she has.
-Does she have legal documents, such as durable power of attorney, trust and healthcare proxy?
+- Start to collect information as soon as your parent demonstrates those red flags, those signs of trouble you've been denying, or they have.
+Do they have legal documents, such as durable power of attorney, trust and healthcare proxy?
 Where are they?
 When were they last updated?
 You may need to take over on any one of them some day.
 Find out about parent's income, bank accounts and where their records are kept.
 It's essential.

-- If your parent is dangerous with her habitual activities such as driving, paying bills or buying groceries, step in.
+- If your parent is dangerous with their habitual activities such as driving, paying bills or buying groceries, step in.
 Make rules.
-Learn a strategy for getting Mom to give up the car keys.
+Learn a strategy for getting your parent to give up the car keys.
 Gently insist on helping with bill payment.
 Offer to hire someone to help keep groceries in the house or offer to do this chore if you live in the area.

 - Do not expect your parent to accept logical arguments about why you need to help out.
-It's not about logic for her.
+It's not about logic for them.
 It's about fear of losing control.
-Acknowledge this with her and respect the feeling.
-And as you would with a teenager, do what is needed to keep her safe, even if she doesn't like it.
+Acknowledge this with your parent and respect the feeling.
+And as you would with a teenager, do what is needed to keep them safe, even if they don’t like it.

 If this is about caring properly for your aging parent, and you keep that as your main focus, you'll get through this transition to being in charge.
 If you start to make it about you, you'll increase your own stress level.
 The most unselfish and loving thing you can do when a child wants to do anything dangerous is to say no. The same is true for your aging parent.
 You may have to say no in one way or another.
 Make no excuses for yourself.
 If it's hard, if it is unpleasant, that may be the way of things.
 This too shall pass.